-- Less serious medical incidents are those occurring in connection with Scouting activities, including travel to or from an activity, that require medical treatment beyond Scout-given first aid. - Any incident where an accident or sickness claim can be filed fits into this category. - Reports on less serious medical treatment incidents must be submitted through the online reporting system within 72 hours.
+- Less serious medical incidents are those occurring in connection with Scouting activities, including travel to or from an activity, that require medical treatment beyond Scout-given first aid. - Any incident where an accident or sickness claim can be filed fits into this category. - When a licensed health care official provides medical attention at the health lodge. - Intervention of emergency-response personnel - Those requiring a visit to a licensed health care provider - COVID exposures and positive test results - Reports on less serious medical treatment incidents must be submitted through the online reporting system within 72 hours.

-Other Incidents and Near Misses
+Other Incidents and Near Misses (Report Within 72 hours)

-- Should be reported in accordance with published guidelines at Incident Reporting, www.scouting.org/health-and-safety/incident-report/ - Online reporting is available 24/7/365.
+- Near-Miss incidents include incidents that did not result in injury, illness, or damage but had the potential to do so. - Should be reported in accordance with published guidelines at Incident Reporting, www.scouting.org/health-and-safety/incident-report/ - Online reporting is available 24/7/365.